oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

 1. Assign each symbol a letter of the alphabet in roughly the first four lines
 2. Plug your string into an online substitution cipher solver
 3. Use this knowledge to find what XMAS should look like
-5. Find and decode the rest of the line with XMAS in it
+5. Find the line with XMAS in it and decode the rest of it

 ## Santa the Weaver